 Luxembourg, the country, feels like Derbyshire.
 It’s got heavy industry in the south and difficult hills in the north.
 The hills are the Ardennes, and very pretty too.
 If you get the chance, take the train north from Luxembourg Gare to Troisverge.
 The railway is a classic branch line: single track, tight curves following river banks, pretty little stations in picturesque villages.

-The capital, Luxembourg City, is built at the junction of two gorges.
+The capital, Luxembourg City, sits at the junction of two gorges.
 This hints its origins: a garrison town for a military fort.
 The fort was demolished as part of the Treaty of London, which made the country at the beginning of the 19th century.
 Many old military tunnels still exist, though, opened up as tourist traps.

 Although shopping in Luxembourg Ville is hardly worth the effort, the restaurants are worth exploring.
 I don’t rate most of them as exciting (I haven’t visited any in the Red Guide), but I was very pleasantly surprised by the Indian restaurants.
 They’re much better than the average Indian in the UK, which are in turn better than the average Indian in Belgium or France, in my experience.
 They’re worth a visit.

 One of the town’s two gorges has been made into a park.
 This is a brilliant idea.
-Despite winding between the two centres, it provides a long, peaceful walk, just a few feet from patient drivers and impatient shoppers.
+Despite winding between the two centers, it provides a long, peaceful walk, just a few feet from patient drivers and impatient shoppers.
 It leads to the main gorge, full of medieval buildings and bars, which hasn’t been touristed into meaninglessness.
-There’s a public lift from this gorge to the old centre.
+There’s a public lift from this gorge to the old center.

-Most natives are quadro–lingual.
+Most natives are multilingual.
 They speak the local language, the dreadfully named Luxembourgish, plus German, French and English.
 Luxembourgish is similar to German, with French imports.
 Until WW2, it didn’t even exist.
 After WW2, the locals were so hacked off with the German occupation – the second in twenty years – and annexation, they switched the official language from German to French, and deliberately moved to develop their own, which has grown out of what was the local German patois.